BTVDataScience/statsathon-2016/README.md

 A [Kaggle-esque](https://en.wikipedia.org/wiki/Kaggle) competition for members of the BTV Data Science meetup group.
 An opportunity to develop your analytical skills, and earn some bragging rights.

-The data was provided by [...]() and consists of 250,000 records, each representing a traumatically injured patient who survived long enough to reach a hospital.
+The data consists of 250,000 records, each representing a traumatically injured patient who survived long enough to reach a hospital.
 Each observation has 1,000 binary predictors prefixed *ais* representing individual possible injuries (0=injury not present, 1=injury present) and a single binary outcome *died*, that is, patients who went on to die before discharge from the hospital (0=survived, 1=died).

-The training data is available at [link]() and the test set of predictors is available at [link]().
+The training and test data are available as a tar.gz archive at [TBD]().
+Once you extract the archive, you'll have a directory containing the training (AIS_train70.csv) and test (AIS_test30.csv) data.

 Feel free to participate by yourself, or form a team.